Lonami/grammers/README.md

 As far as I know, this code has not been audited, so if, for any reason, you're using this crate where security is critical, I strongly encourage you to review at least `grammers-crypto` and the authentication part of `grammers-mtproto`.
-I am not a security export, although I trust my code enough to use it myself.
+I am not a security expert, although I trust my code enough to use it myself.

 If you know about some published audit for this crate, please let me know, so that I can link it